pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 **Programs for Binary Function**
 --------------------------------

-function, such as ‘add’ in arithmetic can be defined as – `add(x, y) = x + y`
+function, such as ‘add’ in arithmetic can be defined as:
+`add(x, y) = x + y`

-It can be converted into a programming function as -
+It can be converted into a programming function as:
 ```c
     int add(int x, int y){
      return x + y;